ZhaoJ9014/face.evoLVe/README.md

 ****
 ## News

-:triangular_flag_on_post: **`22 Jan 2019`**: We are developing a highly-effective and efficient distributed training schema with multi-GPUs under PyTorch, supporting both the backbone and the head with fully-connected layers, to facilitate large-scale face recognition (huge number of identities, *e.g.*, >100k).
+:triangular_flag_on_post: **`22 Jan 2019`**: We are developing a highly-effective and efficient distributed training schema with multi-GPUs under PyTorch, supporting both the backbone and the head with fully-connected layers, to facilitate high-performance large-scale face recognition (huge number of identities, *e.g.*, >100k).
 We will add such support into our repo soon.

 :triangular_flag_on_post: **`22 Jan 2019`**: We are fine-tuning our released [IR-50](https://arxiv.org/pdf/1602.07261.pdf) model on our private Aisa face data, which will be released soon to facilitate high-performance Asia face recognition.